outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 > Gentoo installation along with Windows 8.1 and Ubuntu 14.04 with UEFI booting.

 1. The official [handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64) is important but some items really out of date.
 If possible, refer to the corresponding ArchWiki part which is pretty excellent and detailed.

+    Always read wiki and handbook if not sure.
 2. Download the `LiveDVD` like *livedvd-amd64-multilib-20140826.iso* instead of the so called `Minimal installation CD` like *install-amd64-minimal-20150319.iso*.
     1. The minimal CD cannot generates UEFI bootable USB stick.
     2. The LiveDVD support KDE desktop environment.
 Specially Wifi internet connection setting is much easier during the installation.
 You can also surf the internet while installing.